 Travel is invigorating, exciting, and endlessly inspiring.
 Seeing the world and understanding how alike we all are at the base level is a life-changing experience.
 While, in general, traveling is no more dangerous than day-to-day life in your hometown, there are additional safety factors to take into account for solo travel.

 Solo travel is one of the most self-indulgent experiences you can do.
 You get to make all the decisions; eat when and where you want, sleep in or get up early, hit a museum or spend all day lounging on the beach drinking pina colada’s.
 The choice is yours.

 But solo travel is also not for the faint of heart.
 It can be intimidating to eat alone or need to step outside your comfort zone to initiate a conversation with strangers.
 However, the rewards are great.
 Solo travel brings a very special sense of self-awareness that few ever know.

 Here are a few great tips on traveling safely out on your own.

-Arrange Transport To Your Lodging Ahead Of Time
+1. Arrange Transport to Your Lodging Ahead of Time

 Some of the biggest scams involve unseemly behavior where travelers congregate.
 Airport and bus station arrivals and departures are a prime focus for thieves wishing to have you part with your money.
 It can be incredibly stressful and confusing to arrive in a new town or country and be unsure where you need to go in order to obtain authorized transportation to your hotel or hostel.